codefresh-io/docs.codefresh.io/_docs/new-helm/custom-helm-uploads.md

 ---
-title: "Create Helm artifacts using Codefresh pipeline"
+title: "Custom Helm uploads"
-description: ""
+description: "How to create and upload Helm packages manually"
 group: new-helm
 redirect_from:
   - /docs/create-helm-artifacts-using-codefresh-pipeline/
 toc: true
 ---

+Helm packages are just Tar files.
+Helm repositories are simple file hierachies with an extra [index.yaml](https://helm.sh/docs/developing_charts/#the-chart-repository-structure).
+It is perfectly possible to run custom commands and upload manually indexes and packages to a Helm repo.

+>Notice that this page shows some non-standard Helm examples.
+For the basic use cases, (and if you are just getting started with Helm), see the [quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/) and the [main documentation]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/) instead.

 ## Package a Helm chart
-Below is an example for a freestyle step that package the chart and then extracts the chart name from the command output.
+Below is an example for a freestyle step that packages the chart and then extracts the chart name from the command output.
 It also saves that package name in an environment variable for later use.

   `YAML`
 {% highlight yaml %}